mikewen8/openmath/README.md

 # openmath
-Want to make openmath ai
+Want to make REPO for ML/AI projs use as a dictionary for future projects